-- Guide students to be disciples who know and live the Catholic faith; - Inspire a learning community to foster academic excellence; and - Empower young people to fulfill the two great commandments of Jesus Christ by loving God and being service-oriented, responsible, and self-disciplined neighbors to others.
+- Lead students to be disciples who know and live the Catholic faith. - Inspire a learning community to foster academic excellence; and - Motivate young people to fulfill the two great commandments of Jesus Christ by loving God and self in order to be responsible and give service to our neighbor.